barty-s/client_list_app/README.md

 ## Future Features

-- I would like to allow for clients with no previous running experience to be added to the client list and develop the automated calculations to accomodate this feature.
+- I would like to allow for clients with no previous running experience, i.e. no PB, to be added to the client list and to then develop the automated calculations to accomodate this feature.
 - I would to create input and automated calculations options for other sports such as cycling, swimming, weight-lifting etc depending on the trainer's area of expertise and their clients' needs.
-- I would like to improve the pb and goal time inputs to include ss to make their pace times more accurate
+- I would like to improve the pb and goal time inputs to include "ss" to make their pace times more accurate.

 ## Technologies